swissmanu/mse-thesis/content/content.md

 I documented the results of my research together with Markus Stolze in two research papers: The first paper was published with the proceedings of the ACM REBLS '20 workshop.
 The second report is in review for the technical papers track of the ACM ISSTA '22 conference when publishing this thesis.
 Furthermore, I released "RxJS Debugging for Visual Studio Code," the first RxJS-specific debugger that fully integrates with an IDE at the end of 2021.

 By providing open access to all relevant material (studies, results, papers, source code, and project governance), academical- and practical-oriented future work is encouraged.
-To facilitate potential contributions further, I suggested concrete topics for researchers and engineers likewise in [@sec:future-work].
+To facilitate potential contributions further, I suggested concrete topics for researchers and engineers likewise.